mysql-net/MySqlConnector/docs/content/api/mysql-bulk-copy.md

 If non-zero, this defines the number of rows to be processed before generating a notification event.

+`public List<MySqlBulkCopyColumnMapping> ColumnMappings { get; }`

+A collection of `MySqlBulkCopyColumnMapping` objects.
+If the columns being copied from the data source line up one-to-one with the columns in the destination table then populating this collection is unnecessary.
+Otherwise, this should be filled with a collection of `MySqlBulkCopyColumnMapping` objects specifying how source columns are to be mapped onto destination columns.
+If one column mapping is specified, then all must be specified.

 ### Methods

 `public void WriteToServer(DataTable dataTable);`